pradeep-kumar-r/genai-learning/research-assistant-langchain/README.md

-# Research Agent
+# AI Research Assistant

 For every scientist, academic, grad student, and engineer - literature review is a daunting task.
 We only wish we could automate getting insights and simplify work of finding papers and summarizing them.
 With advent of AI that is a distinct possibility.
 In this demo we attempt to build a Research Assistant for this.

-This is a simple example of an AI Research Assistant that uses a combination of an LLM & a vector db in an agentic workflow to answer questions about research papers.
+This is a simple notebook tutorial that demonstates the building of a basic __AI Research Assistant__ with different workflow patters using LangChain.
+The purpose of the research assistants is to take user query & answer questions about research papers from ArXiv.
+The following patterns are explored:
+    1. Vanilla LLM Augmented
+    2. Prompt Chaining workflow
+    3. Routing workflow
+    4. Autonomous Agent

 This tutorial is based on a session in a 4-week hands-on training summit organized in 2025 by ODSC (Open Data Science Conference) from Atul Kulkarni & Lakshmithejaswi Narasannagari on "From Concept to Creation: Building Advanced AI Applications with LLM’s and AI Agents".

 Link to the original GitHub repo -> [https://github.com/Thejaswi05/research_agent_demo](https://github.com/Thejaswi05/research_agent_demo)

-# **Building The Research Agent**
+# **Building the AI Research Assistant**

-We will build an agent in a step by step manner.
-First, we will walk through some critical but common workflow patterns using LLMs & tools that help us to build the agent.
+We will build the AI Research Assistant in a step by step manner.
+First, we will walk through some critical but common workflow patterns using LLMs & tools that help us to build the assistant.
 These are some of the workflow patterns we will explore for our Research Assistant:

 __1. Vanilla LLM Augmented__